zelhajou/ft_cpp_modules/module 09/ex02/README.md

 }
 ```

 This code makes sure any indices that weren't covered by the Jacobsthal sequence get added to the end of our insertion order.
-In our example, since pairs.size() is 2 and we've only processed index 1, there are no additional indices to add.
+In our example, since `pairs.size()` is `2` and we've only processed index `1`, there are no additional indices to add.

-So our final insertion order is [1], meaning we'll insert pair at index 1 next.
+So our final insertion order is `[1]`, meaning we'll insert pair at index `1` next.

 #### 8.3: Insert Elements According to the Determined Order